Siebenberg House

-Siebenberg House (מוזיאון בית זיבנברג) is a museum below a house on 5 Beit HaShoeva Alley in the Old City of Jerusalem in the Jewish Quarter.
+Siebenberg House (מוזיאון בית זיבנברג) is an underground archaeology museum, located below a house, in the Jewish Quarter of the Old City of Jerusalem.

-The founder of the museum, Theo Siebenberg, moved to the Old City of Jerusalem in 1970 and started excavating underneath his home in order to fulfill his lifelong dream of finding an inextricable link between the Jerusalem of today and the Jerusalem of nearly three thousand years ago.
+The founder of the museum, Theo Siebenberg, moved to the Old City of Jerusalem in 1970 and started excavating underneath his home in order to fulfil his lifelong dream of finding an inextricable link between the Jerusalem of today and the Jerusalem of nearly three thousand years ago.

-The excavations carried out underneath the Siebenberg home in the course of 18 years have revealed remains of ancient dwellings, rooms cut from rock, mikvahs (ritual baths) an aqueduct, two huge cisterns and a burial vault, reaching back 3,000 years to the days of King David and the First Temple period, as well as from the Second Temple period.
+The excavations carried out underneath the Siebenberg home in the course of 18 years have revealed remains of ancient dwellings, rooms cut from rock, mikvehs (ritual baths) an aqueduct, two huge cisterns and a burial vault, reaching back 3,000 years to the days of King David and the First Temple period, as well as from the Second Temple period.
 It also shows artifacts, including pottery, glass, mosaics, coins, jars and weapons.

 Theo Siebenberg (founder)

 Theo Siebenberg was born in Antwerp, Belgium in 1925, into a Zionist home.
 Theo was educated in the Tachkemoni school.

 In 1936, at the home of Yechiel Meir and Milka Siebenberg (Theo’s parents), the Jewish State Party, which was led by Meir Grossman and had separated from Jabotinsky's Revisionist Movement, was established.
 In this gathering many of the heads of congregations (rabbis) of major communities in Western Europe were in attendance, including Robert Stricker who was the head of the congregation of Vienna.
 After being in a Zionist environment for all of his life, Theo, was a budding Zionist himself already.
 At the age of 10, Theo loved looking at the stamps from the letters his parents received from Jerusalem, depicting Jerusalem's Old City skyline of the Dome of the Rock and the Tower of David.
 Looking at the stamps, Theo started dreaming about Jerusalem, a place he thought of as his ancestral home.

 On May 10, 1940, when Theo was 14, Germany marched into Belgium.
 The following day Theo and his family fled Belgium, and were on the run for close to a year.
 They passed through Dunkirk, the Maginot Line, and the whole of France to Marseilles.
 From there they had to cross the Pyrenees mountains to get into Spain, and from there they went into Portugal where they got onto a boat to America.
 The boat ride was delayed and took six weeks to get to America because they had to pass through German conveys along the way.
 Theo and his family reached Ellis Island and gained entry into the United States.